CS2 Weapons in Real Life: Look at Gaming Guns in Reality

 AK-47 | AKM

 Let’s kick things off with the legendary AK-47.
-In the game, it goes by the name 47, but, in reality, it’s a rifle’s modernized version, featuring a longer body and has a sleek muzzle.
+AK-47 ranks first among CS2 best weapons, and in the game, it goes by the name 47, but, in reality, it’s a rifle’s modernized version, featuring a longer body and has a sleek muzzle.
 Apart from these differences, the gun is perfectly represented both visually and in terms of characteristics.

 AUG | Steyr AUG A3